ordina-jworks/ordina-jworks.github.io/_posts/2018-10-12-kafka-stream-introduction.md

 Time is pretty important when dealing with streams, we distinguish the following notions of time within streams:
 * Event time: when the event occured.
-* Processing time: the time when the event was processed by the steam processing application.
+* Processing time: the time when the event was processed by the stream processing application.
 * Ingestion time: the time when the event was stored within a topic by Kafka.

 Windows will allow you to group your records with the same record key towards that time.